AdobeDocs/workfront.en/help/classic/documents/managing-documents/view-document-details.md

 You can share document permissions and control access to your document in the Sharing section on the right panel.

-For information on how document permissions work, see [Share a document in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/document-permissions.md).
+For information on how document permissions work, see [Share a document](../../workfront-basics/grant-and-request-access-to-objects/document-permissions.md).

 ### Manage document versions and associated proofs